JDK (Java Development Kit) Tutorials

 After testing HttpsHello.java with a network debugger for a number of times, I finally found why HttpsHello.java is not working with IE. The trouble is caused by the self-signed certificate.

-When IE reaches a HTTPS server and gets a certificate that failed to pass the validation rules, it will abandon the connection, and display a security alert to the user.
+When IE reaches a HTTPS server and gets a certificate that failed to pass the validation rules (because the certificate is signed by any trusted CA), it will abandon the connection, and display a security alert to the user.
 If the user wants to ignore the validation error and continue with the HTTP request, IE will make another connection to the server.

 As you can see, HttpsHello.java is not designed to handle this abandoned connection.
 HttpsHello.java is not aware the fact that the client has already closed the connection, and still tries to write the HTTP response back to the connection.
 Of course, it will get an exception.

-To make IE happy, I generated another key for "localhost", and restarted HttpsHello.java:
+To make IE happy, I repeated the test with another self-signed certificate for "localhost",

 Enter keystore password: HerongJKS